 Where do you buy cell phones?

-If you’re looking at buying into a contract or just buying the cell phone on its own, you can go to a number of electronic stores such as:
+If you’re looking at buying into a contract or just buying the cell phone on its own, you can often save a bit of money if you check out a discount electronic store such as:

 Where do you buy pre-paid plans?